Average rating

 The author describes the manipulation of time and memory in LOOP, a tape-based sound installation started in 2004.
 Many of my artworks are hybrid assemblages of obsolete and contemporary technology.
 The use of the obsolete is most immediately apparent in LOOP, a long-running (2004-present) sound installation built out of a Fostex X-34 four track recorder and C90 cassette tape.
 The Fostex X-34 is in many ways unexceptional: its sound and build quality are adequate at best.
 Indeed, most notable is perhaps that, by the time of its release in April 2000, it was arguably already rendered obsolete by the rise of MiniDisc recorders and audio-capable home computers.
 Nevertheless, the X-34 fitted the modest budget of a Birmingham schoolboy, and I acquired a lightly used and moderately discounted ex-demo unit about three months after its launch.
-The accessibility of the cassette tape was also key: while its popularity had significantly diminished after its late 1980s peak, blank tapes remained readily locally available.Publisher
+The accessibility of the cassette tape was also key: while its popularity had significantly diminished after its late 1980s peak, blank tapes remained readily locally available.Citation

 MIT PressJournal